CTSRD-CHERI/llvm-project/llvm/docs/CommandGuide/llvm-objcopy.rst

  Extract the named partition from the output.

+.. option:: --gap-fill <value>

+ For binary outputs, fill the gaps between sections with ``<value>`` instead of zero.
+The value must be an unsigned 8-bit integer.

 .. option:: --globalize-symbol <symbol>

  Mark any defined symbols named ``<symbol>`` as global symbols in the output.